joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Heuristic Buddy UX Scorecard.md

 ### Group Product Designer (Expert)

 1. [ ] Add this issue to the stage group epic for the corresponding UX Scorecards.
-Verify that the "UX scorecard" label is applied.
+Verify that the `UX scorecard` and `OKR` labels are applied, then apply your `section` and `group` labels as well.
 1. [ ] After working with your PM to identify a top job, write it using the Job to be Done (JTBD) format: `When [situation], I want to [motivation], so I can [expected outcome]`.
 Review with your manager to ensure your JTBD is written at the appropriate level.
 Remember, a JTBD is not a user story, it should not directly reference a solution and should be tool agnostic.
 1. [ ] Create script scenario(s) based on your JTBD.
 The number of scenarios used per job statement often depends on the complexity of the features tested.
    1. Tip 1: You might find job statements to be too broad to serve as guidance for writing script scenarios.
 If that is the case, consider breaking the job statements down into user stories as an intermediary step.
 Then go back to draft your script scenario.